 Cool huh?
-Yes, but I’m on a budget.
-I needed to stay under $20.
+But I’m on a budget.
+This dreamcatcher needs to be more on the affordable side.
 And here is where the DIY inspiration always kicks in.
 I began my search for brass hoops.
-Oddly, that turned out to be the hardest part.
-Blick’s website told me they stocked it, but after a long search through the store, I could only find them online.
-I needed these now.
-I was off to Michaels, but I could only find silver.
-I bought them anyway and added a can of gold metallic spray paint to my cart.
+Oddly, that turned out to be the hardest part, but I found them here.

 WHAT YOU’RE GOING TO NEED (for the image above)